Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth makes employees ineffective, both inside an organization as well as on the job market.
+Insufficient personal growth makes employees ineffective at work, inside the organization and the larger job market.

-- Continuous Education: Consider taking additional courses, certifications or degrees that are pertinent to the job.
+- Continue Your Education: Complete additional courses, certifications, or degrees program relevant to the profession.

 Negativity

-- Concentrate on Positives: Be aware of your strengths and positive qualities of your character when you’re overwhelmed
+- Be Positive: Recognize your strengths and positive qualities of your job when you’re overwhelmed

-- Find help whenever you can Get a mentor’s advice or ask your colleagues for guidance.
+- Seek out help where possible Find a mentor to ask for advice or ask your colleagues for assistance.

 Overcommitting Workload